 FOODS LINKED TO ACNE

-Spicy food and alcohol can worsen rosacea, an inflammatory skin condition that is sometimes mistaken for acne because they can look very similar.
+Spicy foods and alcohol can worsen rosacea, an inflammatory skin condition that is sometimes mistaken for acne because they can look very similar.
 In rosacea, however, you don’t have blackheads and whiteheads, just general redness from dilated blood vessels at the cheeks and nose with inflamed red bumps.
 Foods that cause flushing—like spicy food, alcohol, and hot beverages—can cause rosacea to worsen.

 When it comes to chocolate and breakouts, the answer is complicated.
 Many chocolatey products contain added dairy, sugars, and fats—all of which can trigger breakouts.
 A 2015 study attempted to dig deeper into this question by focusing on dark chocolate, which has fewer additives.
 Over the course of four weeks, 25 acne-prone males consumed 25 grams of 99 percent dark chocolate daily.
 After just two weeks, researchers did find a statistically significant increase in acne compared with the subjects’ baselines.
 This could be due to chocolate’s naturally high fat content, but more research is needed.

 Epidemiological evidence from non-Westernized cultures have found drastically lower rates of acne in indigenous populations.
 Thirty years ago, over a seven-week period, a Swedish doctor named Staffan Lindeberg visited all 494 houses on the small island of Kitava in Papua New Guinea.
 He examined 1,200 residents and found no cases of acne.
 “Not a single papule, pustule, or open comedone was observed in the entire population examined,” researchers wrote in a study published in JAMA Dermatology.
 The Kitavan diet consisted predominantly of carbohydrates in the form of low-glycemic tubers, fruits, and vegetables.